suxuekun/libpyiotcloud/README.md

        Utilizes microservices architecture on AWS cloud for enabling scalability, high-availability and fault-tolerance
        A. IaaS service on reliable cloud platform using AWS EC2
        B. Containerized microservices architecture using Docker containers
-       C. Reliable and scalable databases and message brokers using MongoDB, MongoDB Atlas and RabbitMQ
+       C. Reliable and scalable databases and message brokers using MongoDB, MongoDB Atlas, Redis and RabbitMQ
        D. Container orchestration tools using Docker-compose or Kubernetes (tested on Minikube and AWS EKS)
        E. Continuous integration/deployment (CI/CD) using Jenkins pipelines (automated deployment from Github to AWS EC2)
+       F. Monitoring analytics solution using Prometheus and Grafana
+       G. Logging analytics solution using Elastic stack / ELK stack (Elasticsearch, Logstash, and Kibana)
-       F. Limited ports exposed to fend off attacks in infrastructure level
+       H. Limited ports exposed to fend off attacks in infrastructure level

     2. Device connectivity services
        Utilizes lightweight MQTT protocol for device connectivity ideal for low-powered devices and long-term reliability